Interview Techniques for Filipinos

 Q: What if your Taiwanese supervisor won’t be able to communicate in English?

 A: Initially, I will use signaling (senyas) and as I progress through my job, I will do my best to learn Mandarin Chinese.
 I will regularly watch the free language tutorials on Youtube.
 According to my research, Traditional Chinese is primarily used in Taiwan.
 Temporarily, I’ll also ask for assistance from my senior Filipino colleagues if they are just around.

 Q: Tell us about yourself.

 A: Sabihin ang name and age.
 Puwede ring sabihin kung single ka or married.
 State your positive qualities, of course.
 State your hobbies or the things that you love doing during your free time.
 Masayahin ka ba or mahilig magbasa?
 Mahilig ka ba sa Cycling, Hiking or Chess?
 Mahilig ka ba mag-exercise, mamasyal or mag-Yoga?
 Bakit mo ito ginagawa?
 What’s the purpose?
 Paano ito nakakatulong sa buhay mo?
 May benefits ba ito sa physical/mental health mo?
-Make it short and clear but has full of sense.
+The important part here is lagyan mo ng sense ang mga sinasabi mo.

 Q: Are you willing to work overtime?

 A: Yes, if my job requires, then I am willing.
 If it is for the good of the company, then yes.
 I’ll always be ready to work overtime.